 Remove from the oven and cool down on a wire rack.
-Once cooled, cut into small pieces approximately 1 cm.
+Once cooled, cut into small pieces that are approximately 1 cm.

 How to Assemble the Salad

-Add pan fried potatoes, maple glazed pancetta into bowl and creme fraiche dressing into bowl.
+Add pan fried potatoes, maple glazed pancetta and crème fraîche dressing into bowl.
 Mix well and ensure all potatoes are well covered.